kubernetes/kube-state-metrics/README.md

   namespace: your-namespace-where-kube-state-metrics-will-deployed
 ```

-* give it `view` privileges on specific namespaces (using roleBinding) (*note: you can add this roleBinding to all the NS you want your serviceaccount to access*)
+* give it `view` privileges on specific namespaces (using roleBinding) (*note: you can add this roleBinding to all the namespaces you want your serviceaccount to access*)

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1